-Home Schedule Abstracts Venue Social Event Code of Conduct
+Home Schedule Abstracts Venue Japanese

 Perspective on Time, Uncertainty and Quantum computation

-Nishizin Plaza in Fukuoka, Japan
+Nishijin Plaza of Kyushu University in Fukuoka, Japan

 December 8th to 11th, 2025